bobg/fab/Readme.md

 (as determined by a _hash_ of the code in the `fab.d` dir), then `fab` simply executes the driver without rebuilding it.

-The directory `$HOME/.fab` also contains a _hash database_.
+The directory `$HOME/.fab` also contains a _hash database_
-When certain targets run -
+to tell when certain targets - those satisfying the `HashTarget` interface - are up to date and do not need rebuilding.
+When a `HashTarget` runs,
-those satisfying the `HashTarget` interface - a hash representing the complete state of the target (all inputs, outputs, and build rules) is stored in the database.
+it first computes a hash representing the complete state of the target - all inputs, outputs, and build rules.
-The next time you want to build that target, if it’s already up to date - because the current state hashes to a value already in the database - `fab` can skip recompilation.
+If that hash is in the database, the target is considered up to date and `fab` skips the build rule.
+(Otherwise, the build rule runs, and the hash is recomputed and added to the database.)
+This approach is preferable to using file modification times (like Make does, for example) to know when a target is up to date.
+Those aren’t always sufficient for this purpose, nor are they entirely reliable, considering the limited resolution of filesystem timestamps, the possibility of clock skew, etc.

 ## Installation